joltdx/advent-of-code-2025/README.md

 Just simple DFS for part 1, with modification for part 2 to allow for avoiding a certain node (to be able to multiply sub paths for the end result) and memoization instead of just keeping track of visited nodes in a specific path.

+## Day 12 - Christmas Tree Farm (The one with the presents in grid fitting problem)
+>part 1 @ 256.368106ms
+<br>There is no part 2

+Wow, this was actually a pretty complex box fitting problem to get to run fast...
+Luckily it seems we were played a bit of a trick with the input being very solvable.
+(Spoiler: it would just have been enought to just see if the grid was big enough to fit all the boxes, not actually trying to optimize their placement).
+Didn't notice that until after I had actually done such a solution, using bit operations for performance.
+Ah well, it's for fun and games and it was indeed fun and I gained some developer XP as always